+Figure 4: Once all of the VLANs have been created, the list of VLANs will look similar to this.

 Request Elastic IP Addresses

-Equinix Metal elastic IP addresses are public IPv4 addresses that request and rent by the hour.
+Equinix Metal elastic IP addresses are public IPv4 addresses that users request and rent by the hour.
 For this deployment, you will need a total of five elastic IP addresses: two for each BIG-IP management interface and one for the BIG-IP virtual server address that will be advertised out to the world using BGP.
 More specifically, you will need to request a Public IPv4 address block that is a /31 in CIDR notation for each BIG-IP as well as a Public IPv4 address block that is a /32 in CIDR notation.
 These addresses will be used later in the deployment process.

 The elastic IP addresses are location specific and you will need to make sure that you request them for the same location that your Metal you intend to deploy your Metal instances.
 It’s also a good idea to provide a description for each elastic IP block to make it easier to know which block to assign to each BIG-IP.